dsalzedon/Socialmedia_bots/README.md

 ### TODO:

 - [ ] Databases for pictures in drive
-- [ ] Updating database after picture upload
+- [ ] Updating database after picture is uploaded
 - [ ] user tags